-Pat Abel has been chair of Transition Edinburgh South since its inception.
-She is on the board of Nourish Scotland and the Scottish Communities Climate Action Network and is currently on the steering group for Sustainable Edinburgh Food City.
+Pat has been chair of Transition Edinburgh South since its inception.
+She is on the board of the Scottish Communities Climate Action Network and is currently on the steering group for Edible Edinburgh.
 She had more that 25 years experience in strategic planning issues in health related topics.
 She published work throughout her working career.
 She is a past president of Edinburgh Businesswomen’s Club and is currently on the Slow Food Edinburgh Committee.